moby/moby/docs/reference/commandline/dockerd.md

 Enabling `--disable-legacy-registry` forces a docker daemon to only interact with registries which support the V2 protocol.
 Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

-## Running a Docker daemon behind a HTTPS_PROXY
+## Running a Docker daemon behind an HTTPS_PROXY

-When running inside a LAN that uses a `HTTPS` proxy, the Docker Hub certificates will be replaced by the proxy's certificates.
+When running inside a LAN that uses an `HTTPS` proxy, the Docker Hub certificates will be replaced by the proxy's certificates.
 These certificates need to be added to your Docker host's configuration: